 Key population statistics for London and it's sub-regions

-Data source: Mid-year population estimates (2018), Population of the UK by country of birth and nationality, Annual Population Survey (2018), ONS.
-Ethnic group populations from Annual Population Survey ONS, via London Datastore
+Data source: Mid-year population estimates (2020), Population of the UK by country of birth and nationality ONS (2020), via NOMIS.
+Ethnic group populations from Annual Population Survey ONS (2020), via London Datastore.

-More than 8.9 million people live in London.
-Between 2008 and 2018, London’s population increased at a faster rate than the rest of England.
-East London saw the biggest increase (16%), in comparison to London’s overall growth of 12%, and the rest of England’s growth of 7%.
+More than 9.0 million people live in London.
+Between 2010 and 2020, London’s population increased at a faster rate than the rest of England.
+Central London saw the biggest increase (14%), closely followed by East London with 13%.
+London’s overall growth of 10% is higher than the rest of England’s growth of 6%.

-In terms of living proximity, Central London has the highest level of population density with 12,129 people per km2, which is over twice the level of London overall.
-Still, London is 15 times more dense than the rest of England, with 5,667 and 366 people per km2 respectively.
+Central London has the highest level of population density with 12,475 people per km2, which is over twice the level of London overall.
+Still, London overall is 15 times more dense than the rest of England, with 5,727 and 369 people per km2 respectively.

-In terms of one aspect of diversity, 41% of Londoners are Black and Minority Ethnic and 36% are not born in the UK.
-West London has the highest proportion (48%) of its population that are Black and Minority Ethnic and 36% who are not UK-born.
+40% of Londoners are Black and Minority Ethnic and 37% are not born in the UK.
+West London has the highest proportion (50%) of its population that are Black and Minority Ethnic and 40% who are not UK-born.
 These proportions are much higher in comparison to the population in the rest of England, where only 11% of the population are Black and Minority Ethnic and 11% are born outside of the UK.